ShizukaDonaghue/atomic-quiz/README.md

 # Amazing Atoms

-Welcome to Amazing Atoms!
 Amazing Atoms is an interactive quiz game where users can test and improve their knowledge about atoms.
-There are four possible answers for each question and once the user selects an answer, the correct answer is shown and explained for each question, so they can learn about atoms as they play!
+There are four possible answers for each question and once the user selects an answer, the correct answer is shown and also explained for each question, so they can learn about atoms as they play!

 <img src="docs/mockup-screen-image.png">